 With the steady proliferation of mobile technology the next thing customers are going to need is not another phone or tablet, but some sort of Batman-esque utility belt to hold all this stuff.
 The fact is many on the bleeding edge of technological innovation are discovering they have a problem, too many devices and not enough hands.

-In today’s mobile market it seems there’s a device for everything, with tablets proficient in certain tasks and smartphones in others, with every tech company quickly looking for ways to unify these devices into one seamless user experience.
+In today’s mobile market it seems there’s a device for everything, with tablets proficient in certain tasks and smartphones in others, with every company quickly looking for ways to unify these devices into one seamless user experience.
 But Samsung is taking this drive towards integration one step further (or perhaps one step backwards), ignoring advanced Cloud technology in favour of a simpler, more straightforward solution, a tablet/smartphone hybrid.

 The Samsung Galaxy Note is set to hit shelves on February 19th, touted as a new type of smartphone that blends the convenience of a smartphone with the functionality of a tablet.
 But such a hybrid device is really nothing new, and I would guess that even those looking to simplify their digital existence would still rather have one useable smartphone and one useable tablet, instead of one partially functional hybrid.

-It was a little almost five months ago when the world got its first look at Samsung’s hybrid Galaxy Note device at the IFA tech conference in Berlin.
+It was a little over five months ago when the world got its first look at Samsung’s hybrid Galaxy Note device at the IFA tech conference in Berlin.
 The company touted its cutting edge hybrid device as a brand new class of smartphone set to fill that void between the conventional—and not to mention portable—smartphone and the versatile and functional tablet computing platform…if such a void really exists.